DoubleF3lix/Java-Data-Pack-Tutorial/README.md

 ---
 ## How To
 Every guide must be submitted in markdown (`.md` files).
 This is the same format used to write GitHub README's.
-If you've never used this, you can get it [here](https://guides.github.com/features/mastering-markdown/).
+If you've never used this, you can learn about it [here](https://guides.github.com/features/mastering-markdown/).
 To start contributing, first make a clone of the repository which is located [here](https://github.com/DoubleF3lix/Java-Data-Pack-Tutorial).
 Use GitHub Desktop or Git (GitHub Desktop is much more user-friendly) and clone it, then you can start editing.

 Every guide should follow information relative to the latest release.